 While in the Geoscape, the player can view the X-COM bases (located in various locations on Earth), make changes to them, equip X-COM craft, order supplies and personnel, direct research efforts, schedule manufacturing of advanced equipment and sell alien artifacts to raise capital.
 The Geoscape is continuous and not turn-based.

 Gameplay switches to the isometric combat view of the Battlescape whenever X-COM personnel come in contact with alien units.
 This can result from investigating downed enemy crafts, combatting alien terrorist activities or attacking alien bases discovered during play.
 Aliens may also be encountered if they manage to attack and infiltrate one of the X-COM bases.

 In the Battlescape view, X-COM combatants are pitted against the alien enemies.
 In addition to personnel, the player may have vehicles such as heavy weapons platforms outfitted with powerful weapons ranging from rockets to plasma beams.
 The Battlescape mode is turn-based and each combatant has a number of "time units" which can be expended each turn.
 When all alien forces have been neutralized, the mission is scored based on number of X-COM units killed, civilians saved, aliens killed or captured and the number of alien artefacts obtained.

 The X-COM series is known for its difficulty.
 Third party programs have been developed to modify the game files to make playing the game less frustrating, and to increase replay value.
 Those third-party programs can also make the game more difficult for highly skilled players.
-The most complete of these tools is XcomUtil.
+Some of the most popular being XcomUtil, UFO Extender and OpenXcom.